TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent.md

         --8<-- "includes/downloaders/mover-tuning-end.sh"
         ```

-- **[mover-tuning.cfg](https://raw.githubusercontent.com/TRaSH-Guides/Guides/refs/heads/master/includes/downloaders/mover-tuning.cfg)** - This config file holds all the user variables used by the other scripts. *Read and edit the instructions inside the script.*
+- **[mover-tuning.cfg](https://raw.githubusercontent.com/TRaSH-Guides/Guides/refs/heads/master/includes/downloaders/mover-tuning.cfg)** - This config file holds all the user variables used by the other scripts.

+    !!! info "Read and edit the instructions inside the script."

     ??? example "mover-tuning.cfg - [Click to show/hide]"
         ```bash